Labral Tear (Hip) Treatment

 Sudden fall or traumatic injury to hip

 Sports in which hip joint is taken to extreme ranges can cause labral tear.

-Note: Researches suggests approximately 22% of athletes who complain of groin pain have labral tear in the hip.
-However, almost 75% of cases acetabular labrum tear have no direct known cause.
+Note: Researches suggests approximately 22% of athletes who complain of groin pain have a labral tear in the hip.
+However, almost 75% of cases acetabular labrum tears have no direct known cause.

-Some patients with labral tear experiences no pain, while others complaint of groin pain or pain around the lateral hip region or deep in the buttock.
-Pain may or may not be accompanied with a clicking noise.
+Some patients with labral tear experience no pain, while others complain of groin pain or pain around the lateral hip region or deep in the buttock.
+Pain may or may not be accompanied by a clicking noise.